Ben Davis

 Research Interests

-Ben is a Ph.D. student in Media and Cultural Studies whose scholarly interests lie at the intersection of feminist media studies, masculinity studies, game studies, and research on digital culture.
-Specifically, his research investigates expressions of masculinity in and around digital and gaming spaces, as well as toxic cultures within the video gaming industry and gaming fandoms.
-Ben is passionate about making academic knowledge accessible to the public and is always looking for ways to incorporate media production and public outreach into his research.
+Ben is a Ph.D. student in Media and Cultural Studies whose scholarly interests lie at the intersection of feminist media studies, masculinity studies, game studies, and research on digital cultures.
+Specifically, his research investigates expressions of masculinity in and around digital, technological, and gaming spaces.
+As well, his research considers the material culture and paratextual elements of the cultures of gaming with a focus on how they reinforce or push against exclusionary norms.
+His work has been or will be presented at conferences such as the Society for Cinema and Media Studies (SCMS), Console-ing Passions, and the Canadian Game Studies Association (CGSA).
+Ben is passionate about making academic knowledge accessible to the public and is always looking for ways to incorporate public outreach into his research.
+Ben is currently the editorial assistant for the Editing, Design, and Production Department at the University of Wisconsin Press.

 Education